Life Unflaked

 To have a fresh face mask handy when you need one, keep stashes of paper masks in any container that’s leaving the house with you in case you forget your cloth mask.
 This can include your purse, wallet, backpack, work bag, lunch box, and that biggest junk container of all – your car.

 At home, put a mask organizing station to work to organize your family’s face masks by person and to keep clean and dirty masks separate.
-Hooks work great for the clean ones, or if that’s not practical, any container will do.
+Hooks work great for hanging clean face masks, or if that’s not practical, any container will do.

-For the dirty masks, keep an easy-to-use-so-they’ll-actually-use-it container that’s also easy for you to maintain (empty, wipe, put back).
+For the dirty masks, keep an easy-to-use-so-they’ll-actually-use-it container (a dirty mask basket / bin) that’s also easy for you to maintain (empty, wipe, put back).
 Because even though it might sound like I’m complaining about my family’s laziness, in reality I also need easy-to-use systems or I’m not doing it, either.

 Make it simple to remember to rotate the face masks using post-it notes in your laundry room, an alarm, or a note in your planner.